 Park’s GEM program provide airmen the opportunity to complete CCAF’s 15 semester hours of general education requirements online and face-to-face at one of 41 campus centers.
 Class length is eight weeks long.

 Typically, the 15 general education credits students needed for their AAS degree include coursework in; communication, humanities, math, social sciences, and writing.

 This program is restricted to active duty Air Force personnel, Air Force Reserve and Air National Guard.
 If you require more information about GEM – contact your education center and Park University for details.
 Veterans and military personnel in other divisions, consider accelerated, online, traditional studies and graduate programs at Park.

-A basic art appreciation course which introduces the formal language of painting, sculpture and architecture, relating them to the philosophical premises and historical events that they reflect.
-This course provides a framework of reference for appreciation of art as well as a basis for further study.
-While slide-lecture is the usual format, demonstrations, field trips and gallery tours augment classroom instruction.
+A basic art appreciation course, which introduces the formal language of painting, sculpture, and architecture, relating them to the philosophical premises and historical events that they reflect.
+This course provides a frame of reference for appreciation of art as well as a basis for further study.
+While slide lecture is the usual format, demonstrations, field trips and gallery tours augment classroom instruction.
 3 credit hours.

 A chronological survey of the history of art from the prehistoric and ancient eras through the medieval.
 Instruction is not limited to the western tradition but includes sections on Asia, India, Africa and the Americas.
 Art is studied within historical and cultural contexts.
 Gallery tours augment slide-lecture instruction.
 3 credit hours.

 Introduction to concepts and vocabulary involved in literary analysis.
-Develops skills in reading, interpreting, and evaluating literature, and surveys some of the major concerns and movements in literacy criticism.
+Develops skills in reading, interpreting, and writing about literature and surveys some of the major literary concerns and movements.
 3 credit hours.

 Close reading of selected works of English and American prose fiction, emphasizing the historical development of the novel and short story.
 3 credit hours.

-This course is an introduction into cultural difference and spatial interactions within and between groups (religion, language, and customs) from around the globe.
-The course will also focus on human organization of space and how it impacts upon environment.
+The course is an introduction into cultural differences and spatial interactions within and between groups (religion, language, and customs) from around the globe.
+The course will also focus on human organization of space and how it impacts upon the environment.
 3 credit hours.